ksliu25/aLottoPins/README.md

 ###Live Site / Demonstration

-To see the site live, go [here](http://ksliu25.github.io/aLottoPins/ "Live Site") credentials are test/test as there are currently no client side or server side validations.
+To see the site live, go [here](http://ksliu25.github.io/aLottoPins/ "Live Site")

+Credentials are test/test as there are currently no client side or server side validations.

 To see a video demonstrating site functionality, go [here](https://vimeo.com/144936598 "Vimeo")